Skip to content

 Podcasts for recovery spins

-Recovery rides are the one session where audio choice genuinely doesn't matter.
+Recovery rides are the one session where audio choice doesn't matter.
 At under 60% of FTP for 30–45 minutes, the physiological cost is almost zero.
 The point is blood flow, not stimulus.

 This is where you can experiment.
 Try a show you've never listened to.
 Put on a non-cycling podcast — Tim Spector on nutrition science, a history show, a comedy episode.
 Anything that keeps you on the bike long enough to complete the session without accidentally riding too hard.